 Users can download the app at no cost.
 The goal of MigraCam is to help ensure everyone can exercise their First Amendment rights to record law enforcement as well as notify their loved ones in case they are detained.
-The ACLU of Texas believes to achieve that goal the app must be available to everyone, without a fee.
+The ACLU believes that in order to reach that goal the app must be available to everyone, without a fee.